IAmbrose/Project-1-Snakes/README.md

 The game is deployed on GitHub Pages, and you can play the game here: https://iambrose.github.io/Project-1-Snakes/

+## Future Features

+- Create a leaderboard for the game.
+- Create more unique game featues such as an extra life/ invulnerability.
+- Create forbidden food that when eaten the game will end, or even food that will increase scores but will only be available for a limited amount of time.

 ## Credit Resources

 ### Concept of utilizing arrowkeys:

 https://stackoverflow.com/questions/62322739/arrow-keys-in-car-game

 https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key

 https://stackoverflow.com/questions/6620949/difference-between-return-and-break-statements

 ### Reloading of page for restarting of game: